aaravk03/AI-Agent/README.md

 The following are its features:
 1. Voice Command Processing: Recognizes and processes voice commands in real-time, allowing users to interact naturally and efficiently.

-2. Task Management: Automates drafting messages and schedules meetings
+2. Task Management: Automates drafting messages and schedules meetings.

 3. Multi-Language Support:
 Built with OpenAI Whisper, Dave can handle voice commands in multiple languages, making it accessible to users worldwide.